LeapingLion/XBMFlightBuild/README.md

 # XBMFlightBuild

 This repository has the executable file for the game and its dependencies.
-The game is incomplete but can still fun to play.
-Plane speed increases with time.
+The game is incomplete but can still be fun to play.
+The plane speed increases with time.